Undergraduate and Graduate Students

 - Maintain a successful course completion rate (pace) of at least 67%,

-- Complete an academic program within the maximum timeframe (MTF) of 150% of the published length of program, and
+- Complete an academic program within the maximum timeframe (MTF) of 150% of the published length of program (undergraduates) or within the number of credits established by the Registrar's Office for the program (graduate students), and

 - Meet requirements set forth by the Office of Academic Affairs

 Grade point average (GPA): maintenance of a minimum cumulative grade point average.

 Pace/Progress: this measure assesses the pace at which a student progresses toward attainment of her/his degree.
 The calculation to determine the pace is to identify the number of credit hours completed toward the program and divide it by the number of credit hours attempted.
 To ensure quantitative progress, students are required to complete a minimum required percentage of all attempted courses.